 There's no denying the thrill of speed you can get when sliding downhill on snow, and alpine skiing and snowboarding deliver this in spades.
 You might miss the sense of accomplishment by taking a lift to the top of the mountain – or probably not – but what you will enjoy is the rushing adrenaline as you join forces with gravity.
 Downhill skiing and snowboarding are like no others.
-They are singular in their purpose – getting to the botton.
+They are singular in their purpose – getting to the bottom.
 But how you do it is all up to you.
-Whether you open up it up on wide runs, bounce down the bumps, or glide your way through glades, the childlike joy of simply sliding down snow is what keeps people excited and coming back for more.
+Whether you open it up on wide runs, bounce down the bumps, or glide your way through glades, the childlike joy of simply sliding down snow is what keeps people excited and coming back for more.

 Whether you call it ski touring, backcountry skiing, or sidecountry, if it's skiing outside a ski area boundary, this is what we're talking about.
-Snow conditions are often varialbe, and if you run into problems, then you better have a way to deal with them.
+Snow conditions are often variable, and if you run into problems, then you better have a way to deal with them.
 No ski patrol here.
 No avalanche mitigation.
 You're on your own.

 But that's not to scare you off.
 You should be a strong skier, and beyond that, some education on backcountry travel and gear will have you enjoying your own snow adventures in no time.
 Get yourself avalanche gear: beacon, shovel, and probe, and learn how to use them – well.